 Regarding future work, we want to investigate the decidability and complexity of general disunification in \mathcal{EL} , and consider also the case where non-ground solutions are allowed.
+In contrast to unification, these extensions make the problem harder to solve.
 From a more practical point of view, we plan to implement also the goal-oriented algorithm for local disunification, and to evaluate the performance of both presented algorithms on real-world problems.
+In addition, we will investigate whether a reduction to answer set programming (ASP) [17, 23] rather than SAT leads to a better performance.